Most Beautiful Places to Visit Around the World

 My husband's stunning photo of Soca river on our summer trip to Slovenia

-This place absolutely took my breath away.
-The emerald-green ribbon of the Soca River winding through limestone valleys, its waters shifting from tranquil pools to wild, frothy rapids, all framed by the jagged peaks of the Julian Alps.
+I though that this town in Slovenia was one of the most beautiful places to visit in the world!
+Why?
+First off, Soca River in Slovenia absolutely took my breath away, with the emerald-green waters winding through limestone valleys like in my photo, its waters shifting from tranquil pools to wild, frothy rapids, all framed by the jagged peaks of the Julian Alps.

 My husband's photos of the stunning blue green river Soca in Slovenia